crickbabs/BABS-ATACSeqPE/docs/install.md

-## Load/Install Nextflow
+## Install Nextflow

-To run nextflow it needs to be executable on the command-line.
+To run Nextflow it needs to be executable on the command-line.
 On an environment module system such as the one at The Francis Crick Institute this can be achieved by running the following command:

 ```bash
 module load nextflow/0.30.2